DP-FedSOFIM: Differentially Private Federated Stochastic Optimization using Regularized Fisher Information Matrix: Experiments

-\textbf{Federated Setting.} We simulate federated environments with $n \in \{20,100\}$ clients, with full client participation in every round.
-Data is partitioned uniformly at random across clients (IID setting).
-Each client performs local gradient computation with batch size 64.
-Training proceeds for $T=70$ federated rounds with a single local iteration per round, representing a communication-constrained scenario typical of cross-device federated learning.
+The same set of hyperparameters is used for both partitioning schemes.
+Each client computes gradients over its entire local dataset (full-batch), following the full-gradient protocol of \citet{krouka2025communication}.
+Training proceeds for $T = 70$ federated rounds with a single local iteration per round (except DP-FedAvg and DP-SCAFFOLD, where local iterations are tuned as a hyperparameter), representing a communication-constrained scenario typical of cross-device federated learning.